JuliaTelecom/AbstractSDRs.jl/readme.md

 ## Backends

 AbstractSDRs wraps and implements different SDR backends that can be used when opening a radio device.
-The current list of supported SDR backends can be obtained via `getSupportedSDR`.
+The current list of supported SDR backends can be obtained via `getSupportedSDRs`.
 When instantiate a radio device (with `openSDR`), the first argument is the radio backend and parameters associated to a specific backend can be used with keywords.
 Some specific functions can also be exported based in the selected backend.
 The list is given in the sub-backend part